SA-10125/Nemo-CodeFusion/README.md

 ## My role:

-Developed scalable backend using django with a structured database and handled the entire backend of the implementation.
+Developed scalable, user-friendly backend using django with a structured database and handled the entire backend of the implementation.

  ## To run: